yemiwebby/symfony-react-app/README.md

 ## What you will build with React and Symfony

-To get started easily, we will keep things simple by building an application that will be used to fetch the list of users and posts from APIs designed for that purpose.
+To get started, we will keep things simple by building an application that will be used to fetch a list of users and posts from APIs.
 This will be a two-page application where you will be able to navigate between two different pages and view the contents rendered accordingly as shown below:

 ![](https://paper-attachments.dropbox.com/s_1265725ADB054532A55C0EFD08DF0FAB2CEE8562C503298703A715DFE50C9E5D_1563648113410_ezgif.com-video-to-gif+33.gif)

-This application represents a little bit of deviation from how Symfony as a framework traditionally handles everything from the state management of data to page rendering and routing from a page to another.
-The approach that we will employ here depends fully on using [React Router](https://reacttraining.com/react-router/web/) for routing and the management of the state of the applications, using the local state object within each React reusable components.
+Keep in mind, this application represents a little bit of deviation from how Symfony as a framework traditionally works.
+From state management of data, to page rendering, and routing from one page to another, the approach that we will employ depends fully on using [React Router](https://reacttraining.com/react-router/web/) for routing and management of the state of the application.
+It differs by using the local state object within each React reusable component to store history, providing real-time responsiveness.

-To fetch the list of users, we will build a backend API with dummy data using Symfony and also, to fetch the list of posts, we will make use of a fake online REST API for testing and prototyping named [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+To fetch the list of users, we will build a backend API with dummy data using Symfony.
+To fetch the list of posts, we will make use of a fake online REST API for testing and prototyping named [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 ## Scaffolding the Symfony Application